wp502/SKD-RSL/README.md

 4. train_one_epoch.py: All methods train one epoch of code;
 5. train_online.py: Code for online knowledge distillation comparison method;
 6. train_ours_111.py: The code used for training SKD-RSL；
-7. train_ours_ddp.py: Distributed training code, mainly used for training imagenet；
+7. train_ours_ddp.py: Distributed training code, mainly used for training Imagenet；
 8. train_student.py: Offline knowledge distillation domparison method code；
 9. train_teacher.py: Used for training the baseline code；
 10. utils_ddp.py: The utils used in the distributed training process；